Last Updated: Oct 28, 2025

 2. Why was I not informed by Crusoe that the GPU is missing?

-Answer: In most cases, if an instance is experiencing a true hardware-related issue, Crusoe’s monitoring and alerting systems will detect it, and a Cloud Support Engineer will proactively reach out to notify you.
+Answer: In most cases, if an instance is experiencing a hardware-related issue, Crusoe’s monitoring and alerting systems will detect it, and a Cloud Support Engineer will proactively reach out to notify you.
 However, some issues may only be observable from within the virtual machine (VM) itself.
 Since Crusoe does not have visibility inside the VM, they are not automatically alerted to these types of scenarios.